Adithya-R-Versatile/SIH-25010/README.md

 ## Proposed Solution
 <h3>This explains the main app and how it solves the problem</h3>
+  <ul><li>DETAILED EXPLANATION:
-  <ul><li>Our proposed solution is a comprehensive, multilingual, and AI-powered agricultural advisory platform designed specifically for small and marginal farmers in India.
+    Our proposed solution is a comprehensive, multilingual, and AI-powered agricultural advisory platform designed specifically for small and marginal farmers in India.
 The core of our solution is a mobile application and chatbot that provides real-time, location-specific guidance on crop selection, soil health management, and fertilizer usage.
 The system leverages artificial intelligence to analyze local conditions and deliver personalized recommendations that help farmers optimize yields while reducing input costs.
 To address the challenge of pest and disease management, we have integrated an image recognition system that allows farmers to upload photos of affected crops for instant diagnosis and treatment advice</li>
 <li>It directly tackles the core issues faced by farmers:

 · Replaces Guesswork: The AI-powered app provides scientific, data-driven advice on crops, soil, and fertilizers, moving farmers away from unreliable traditional knowledge.